Salvage Diving – Looking at the Dangers to Divers

 Salvage diving is also a prominent part of energy production facilities.
 Whether it be offshore rigs or nuclear plants, commercial divers are called in to inspect various aspects of the infrastructure.
 In some cases the areas that require inspection are too small for a person to fit, in which case using the ROV is the perfect option.
 In other cases, the area that a diver needs to explore is new and may contain unknown risks and dangers.
 This is when the ROV is the perfect tool to send down and assess a situation before sending a person in to perform their work.
 Again, the ROV also gives those who are at the surface of the water to keep an eye on the diver as they perform their work- this is especially advantageous on offshore rigs and other open water situations where risks are increased.

-At Deep Trekker we have also developed our diveable control system that is designed to allow divers to actually take the ROV below the water with them and control it while diving.
+At Deep Trekker, we have also developed our diveable control system that is designed to allow divers to actually take the ROV below the water with them and control it while diving.
 After speaking with professionals in the industry we have heard that this tool is the perfect way to use ROVs in conjunction with divers.
-Whether a diver is exploring a new area and wants to assess the situation before venturing further or they are doing inspections near the trash racks and/or travelling screens in a nuclear power plant, the diveable control system gives divers the ability to control the ROV from below the water.
-In turn, this combination provides the perfect balance of human judgement when assessing a situation while still keeping the diver away from immediate danger.
-To see our Diveable Control System in Action click here to watch the video.
+Whether a diver is exploring a new area and wants to assess the situation before venturing further or they are doing inspections near the trash racks and/or traveling screens in a nuclear power plant, the diveable control system gives divers the ability to control the ROV from below the water.
+In turn, this combination provides the perfect balance of human judgment when assessing a situation while still keeping the diver away from immediate danger.

 So while some may see ROVs as a risk, they are really there to improve the safety of operations and increase efficiency.
 At Deep Trekker, we have a number of relationships with professional divers from around the world and the last thing we want is to have professionals feel that we are trying to take over their jobs.
 In reality, we have been striving to provide a tool that can be used to improve the safety of dives in an industry that can be very dangerous.